Developing applications

 • Backend applications

-When developing a Cumulocity IoT microservice, a developer is not restricted to any programming language.
+When developing a Cumulocity microservice, a developer is not restricted to any programming language.
 However, a microservice must serve as a HTTP server working on port 80 and must be encapsulated in a Docker image.

 microservice_infrastructure

-For detailed information on developing and deploying microservices on top of Cumulocity IoT refer to Microservice SDK which provides information on the general concept of microservices in Cumulocity IoT as well as specific guidance and examples for various programming languages.
+For detailed information on developing and deploying microservices on top of Cumulocity refer to Microservice SDK which provides information on the general concept of microservices in Cumulocity as well as specific guidance and examples for various programming languages.
 For microservice developers Cumulocity provides a Microservice SDK in the Java programming language.

 Application subscription